nolyme/oly/packages/oly-core/docs/Glossary.md

 Big and heavy service which provides stuffs. **Don't use providers directly.**

 Most of the time, providers:
- - are stateful
+ - are stateful.
  - use Kernel#start() to initialize their states.
- - are linked to a service
+ - are linked to a service.

 Some providers:
  - ApiProvider